 At the end of Dr. Gold's blog on DPC, he links to this incredible lecture by David Goldhill- CEO of the Game Show Network and author of “Catastrophic Care- How the American Healthcare System Killed My Father”- that I was fortunate enough to be present at this October in Dallas.
 His book is also worth the read.
 Besides a mortgage, healthcare is the largest personal expenditure that most people have so be informed and learn.

 Surgery Center of Oklahoma

 This website can be helpful to see how other doctors are working directly for patients and achieving better results at lower prices.
-Many patient with high-deductible health plans could save money by flying to Oklahoma for their surgery.
-In some cases, the Surgery Center of Oklahoma can be even more cost effective than using your insurance and paying your portion.
+Many patients with high-deductible health plans could save money by flying to Oklahoma for their surgery.
+In some cases, the Surgery Center of Oklahoma can be even more cost-effective than using your insurance and paying your portion.